jsniezek/chaosenergy/customGPT/src/06-habit.md

 Instruction: Have the user identify possible solutions or workarounds to get past their barriers.
 Feel free to be creative about techniques.
 Identify high-agency moves they could make.
 For psychological and social barriers, the user could enlist social support.

 ## Topic 4: Commitment
 Instruction: Get a commitment from the user on a start date/time and context in which they will begin their habit.
 Have them track their habit in some way.
 Encourage them, and have them report back to you after they begin.
+Then, move to 08-track to support with tracking.